 The Background of the Cold War

-The Cold War was a period of intense geopolitical rivalry between the United States and the Soviet Union, lasting from the end of World War II in 1945 until the early 1990s.
-It was characterized by ideological differences, political hostilities, and military build-up.
+The Cold War is best described as a relatively long and bitter contest between the superpowers in the US and the USSR after the end of the Second World War in 1945 and was long and animated until the early 1990s.
+It was marked by ideological clashes, political confrontation, and arm race.

-After World War II, Germany was divided into four occupation zones controlled by the United States, Soviet Union, Britain, and France.
-The city of Berlin, located in the Soviet zone, was also divided into East and West Berlin.
-However, tensions between the Soviet Union and the Western Allies soon escalated, leading to the Berlin Blockade in 1948.
+In the aftermath of World War II, Germany was divided into four zones of occupation: the United States, Soviet Union, Great Britain and France.
+As with the rest of Germany, the Soviet zone also saw division between East and West with the city of Berlin.
+But soon tension rose between the Soviet Union and the west allies again which ended up in a Berlin Blockade in 1948.

 The Role of the Cold War

-The Cold War was the driving force behind the construction and eventual fall of the Berlin Wall.
+The construction as well as the collapse of the Berlin Wall owed itself to the Cold War.
 Here are some key factors that contributed to the wall’s fall:

-As the protests grew in size and intensity, the East German government faced a dilemma: to continue repressing its own citizens or initiate political reforms.
-Eventually, on November 9, 1989, the East German government announced that citizens were free to cross the border at checkpoints, effectively opening the Berlin Wall.
+As the protests grew in size and intensity, the East German government faced a dilemma: to carry on oppressing its own people or start political liberalisation.
+At last on the 9th of November in 1989 the East German government proclaimed that people could cross freely at the border crossing points effectively signalling the pulling down of the Berlin Wall.

 The Fall of the Berlin Wall